-‘Pokémon Go’ Update Won’t Revive Game, Fans Warn
+‘Pokemon GO’ Update Won’t Revive Game, Fans Warn

 — Pokémon GO News (@PokemonGoNews) January 24, 2017

-Pokémon Go would also benefit from some sort of guild system, which could be a good addition to the PvP battles.
-While these don’t sound like challenging things to do, they could make a huge difference in bringing back Pokémon Go‘s massive player base.
+Pokemon GO would also benefit from some sort of guild system, which could be a good addition to the PvP battles.
+While these don’t sound like challenging things to do, they could make a huge difference in bringing back Pokemon GO’s massive player base.

-Pokémon Go still has what it takes to be one of the most consuming app games of all time, but only if it gets fresh gameplay.
+Pokemon GO still has what it takes to be one of the most consuming app games of all time, but only if it gets fresh gameplay.

 [Featured Image by Michael Loccisano/Getty Images]